CoderDennis/holidays/README.md

 ## Usage

-  1. The Holidays application must be started.
+  1. The `:holidays` application must be started.
   2. Initialize the definition modules you want to use.
-This may be one of the modules defined in this library or you may define your own.
+This may be one of the modules defined in this application or you may define your own.

     Holidays.Definitions.Us.init()